All Episodes

 It's like Barack Obama's up there and he's got like Vaseline smeared over his policies.

-So uh if you're just like watching casually, he seems to be a calm guy, saying there's gonna be accountability, uh there's gonna be uh we're we're gonna we're we're gonna save money, we're gonna balance budgets, and it's only when you get into the green eye shades that you see he's actually spending trillions of dollars.
+So if you're just like watching casually, he seems to be a calm guy saying there's going to be accountability, there's going to be, we're going to save money, we're going to balance budgets.

-He turns, you know, he's got the left teleprompter and the right teleprompter, and he turns his head left, right, left, right, left, right.
+He turns, you know, he's got the left teleprompter and the right teleprompter.

-It's like when you're watching uh the US Open or Wimbledon, and you see the person sitting just by the net, turning their head, watching the volleys.
+It's like when you're watching the US Open or Wimbledon and you see the person sitting just by the net turning their head, watching the volleys, left, right, left, right.

-He's very calm, he's very thoughtful, there's nothing to be scared about.
+There's nothing to be scared about.

 Don't worry about it.

-And I do believe that when the next uh great conservative leader comes along, it will be someone who's sunny and optimistic about this.
+And I do believe that when the next great conservative leader comes along, it will be someone who's sunny and optimistic about this.

 But until that person emerges, there's absolutely no point in abandoning core conservative principles.